EvelineV/spinning/README.md

 ## To Do:

 - Convert Sock Calculator tests to Table-driven tests
-- Restrict knitting apps to metric units (also hide converter)
 - Add Home app with welcome text and inspiration
 - Add Mitten Knitting app
 - more tests to each calculate function